awsdocs/aws-net-developer-guide/doc_source/paginators.md

 The results of these two snippets are exactly the same, so the advantage in using paginators can clearly be seen\.

 **Note**
 Before you try to build and run the full code, be sure you have [set up your environment](net-dg-setup.md)\.
-Also review the information in [Setting up your project](net-dg-config.md)\.
+Also review the information in [Set up your project](net-dg-config.md)\.
 You might also need the [Microsoft\.Bcl\.AsyncInterfaces](https://www.nuget.org/packages/Microsoft.Bcl.AsyncInterfaces/) NuGet package because asynchronous paginators use the `IAsyncEnumerable` interface\.

 ### Complete code<a name="paginators-complete-code"></a>